Have rats moved into your home or property?

-Rodents are a public health risk because they spread disease, including:
+Rodents are a public health problem because they spread disease and damage property.

-You might also see rats, hear rat squeaking, hissing or chattering noises, or find chewed up material.
-Outside there may be burrows or runways.
+- You see rats, hear squeaking, hissing or chattering, or find chewed up material.

 How to Get Rid of Rodents